fhoedemakers/pico-infonesPlus/README.md

 > The Shotky Diode (VSYS - Pin 39 to breadboard + column) and the wire on breadboard left (+) to right (+) are not necessary, but recommended when powering the Pico from a Raspberry Pi.
 > [See Chapter 4.6 - Powering the Board of the Raspberry Pi Pico Getting Started guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)

-### Image: One player setup only
+### Image: one or two player setup with usb controller and NES controller port

+For single player games, connect either an USB controller **or** a NES controller.
+Not both!

-USB controller and NES controller ar both player 1
+For two player games: Connect a USB controller for player 1 and a NES controller for player 2.

 ![Image](assets/PicoBreadBoard.jpg)

-### Image: Two player setup using NES controllers
+### Image: Two player setup using two NES controllers or a USB controller and a NES controller

+Choose either of the following:

+- Connect two NES controllers
-(You can also connect an USB controller and a NES controller to port 2)
+- Connect a USB controller for player 1 and a NES controller for player 2.
+You can use either NES controller ports.

 > [!NOTE]
 > The device on the left is a Pico Debug probe used for debugging.
 This is optional